 - Ways to examine and assess the opportunities to increase access through course formats (face-to-face, virtual, HyFlex, and online)

 - Impact of curricular and co-curricular community engagement opportunities on openness and flexibility

 - Interactive Presentation: 75 minutes; one or more facilitators; audience interaction, author selected co-facilitators

 - Panel Presentation: 75 minutes; three co-panelists for approximately 20 minutes each with Q&A (panels arranged by conference organizers based on topic)

 - Workshop/Tutorial: 2 hours; one or more facilitators; participants work on some element of their own teaching practice (e.g., syllabus development, high-impact practices)

 - Teaching Clinic: 30-minute time slots for demonstrations of particularly fruitful teaching practices and brief discussion; single facilitator

 - Facilitated Roundtable Discussion: 30-minute time slots for open discussions of initiatives either inside the classroom or at the Institutional level; one or more facilitators; audience participation expected

-- Simulive (pre-recorded presentation BUT live Q & A to occur while your recording is being played during a presentation slot)
+- Simulive: Pre-recorded presentation posted ahead of the conference; Live Q & A occurs virtually on Microsoft Teams while your recording is being played during a presentation slot

-- Recorded (fully pre-recorded session with no live elements)
+- Recorded: Fully pre-recorded presentation with no live elements